Dynatrace/Custom-Webhook-Python/README.md

 	└─ webhook
 		├─  doc
 		│	└── ...
 Documentation folder with images.
 		├─  log				Folder for logging (specified in config.json) │	└── webhook.log		Logging file (specified in config.json)
 		│
 		├─  problems_received   	Folder for saving the notifications as a JSON payload without preprocessing.
 		│	└── [0-9]-[STATE].json
 		├─	problems_sent		Folder for saving the notifications (problem_details) that were succesfully polled and submitted to the integrations.
 		│      └── [0-9].json
 		├─	templates
 		│		└── index.html	Flask rendering template for the Webhook webserver.
 		├─	config.json		Configurations file
 		├─	legacy_script.bat	Legacy sample executable for Windows.
 		├─	legacy_script.sh	Legacy sample executable for Linux.
-		├─	README.md			this ReadMe file
+		├─	README.md		This ReadMe file
 		├─	requirements.txt	python project dependencies
 		└─	webhook.py		The custom Webhook application